i582/phpstats/README.md

 > Server and API are under development.

-A local server (port 8080) is used to interact with the analyzer from other programs.
+A local server (port 8080 by default) is used to interact with the analyzer from other programs.
 The server, by default, is started every time an analysis is started.

 ### API